ignaciotcrespo/frutilla/README.md

     java.lang.RuntimeException:
     [
     GIVEN a test with Frutilla annotations
-    WHEN it fails due to error
+    WHEN it fails due to an error
-    THEN it shows the test description in the stacktrace and in the logs
+    THEN it shows the test description in the stacktrace AND in the logs
     ]
     [
     Message: forced error